veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 This allows a client to verify through the server's certificate chain that a Veracruz instance is what it says it is.

-Before we can launch the Proxy Attestation Server, we need to populate the database with the hashes of the Veracruz runtimes:
+Before we can launch the Proxy Attestation Server,  we need to populate the Proxy Attestation Server's database with the hashes of the Veracruz runtimes:

 ``` bash
 $ ./test-collateral/populate-test-database.sh example/example-pas.db